Join Mind Tools

 Consistency is also important.
 Each slide heading should have the same font, font size and placement on the page.
 Use no more than two fonts, or your presentation may look messy.
 And choose your font style carefully.
 Serif typefaces, like Times New Roman, are fine in books, but slides look best with a sleek sans-serif font.

-At all costs, avoid using bad art, stock photos, default slide templates, and pointless animations.
+At all costs, avoid using bad art, cringe-making stock photos, and pointless animations.
 These can cheapen your message and often look amateurish.
+And make sure you hit "present" – otherwise your presentation will only take up a small portion of your screen and make it even harder to engage with.

 That said, you can break any of these rules for dramatic emphasis – but take care when you do, and never do it more than once or twice!